annaken/annaken.github.io/_posts/2019-02-01-prometheus-a-short-introduction.md

 # Wrapping up

 By now you've probably realised I'm a huge data nerd and that I think Prometheus is fantastic for monitoring.
 For me, the best bit is the instant feedback loop of developing queries to filter and alert on metrics.
 My demo Prometheus / AlertManager / NodeExporter / Grafana took me about 15 minutes to move to AWS after my laptop threatened to die yesterday, which tells you a bit about how easy it is to set up.
-Hopefully I've convinced some of you to have a go with this great tool
+Hopefully I've convinced some of you to have a go with this great tool.

 # References